chris-noel-chan/large-data-website/_posts/2013-11-12-recumbent.md

 title: Recumbent
 layout: info
 category: leisure
-description: *Recumbent bikes* are designed to be ridden in a reclined position.
-They are more ergonomic and aerodynamic.
+description: "*Recumbent bikes* are designed to be ridden in a reclined position.
+They are more ergonomic and aerodynamic."
+thumb: recumbent.jpg
 source: http://en.wikipedia.org/wiki/Recumbent_bicycle
 ---